-As you can see, jTextField1 is selected in the Inspector.
+As you can see, jTextField1 is selected in the Navigator.
 This area shows you what objects you have on your forms.
 You can also rename an object from here.
 To do so, right click on jTextField1.
 From the menu that appears, select Change Variable Name.

 When you click on Change Variable Name, a dialogue box appears.
 Type a new name for the Text Field.
 Call it txtDisplay:

 Click OK.
 When you do, NetBeans will rename your text field:

 Now have a look at your code again by clicking the Source button in the main window.
 When your code appears, scroll down to the bottom.
 You'll see that a new private field variable has been added:

 So a JTextField variable has been set up with the name txtDisplay.
 The "javax.swing" part is a reference to a set of packages that are used for GUI development.
 Swing makes it easier for you to create forms and the controls on forms.

 Click on the Design button at the top to return to your form.
 The text field has some default text in, at the moment.
 You can add your own text by changing the text property of the text field.